 The HR pros and cons of promoting within

 But familiarity is a double-edged sword.
-Promoting a staff member can breed resentment, as colleagues now find someone who was once ‘one of them’ is now their superior.
+Promoting a staff member can breed resentment, as colleagues find someone who was once ‘one of them’, now their superior.
 It can be especially hard to take for people who were passed over for the same role – this can lead to a loss of morale and productivity or even resignations.
 By promoting someone you’ll also have to fill their role, which can be tough if they were a star performer.

 The HR pros and cons of hiring externally